 Date of E-Learning:

-Selected Issues in Naturalization: This four-week course for experienced practitioners examines select topics and complex issues related to naturalization.
-Topics covered will include the exceptions to the residence requirements for spouses of U.S. citizens and members of the armed forces; representing clients with disabilities including requesting reasonable accommodations and filing disability waivers; the role of prosecutorial discretion in naturalization adjudications; applications for lawful permanent residents in removal proceedings; administrative appeals following N-400 denials; and a review of possible federal court remedies.
+Selected Issued in Naturalization: This four-week course for experienced practitioners examines select topics and complex issues related to naturalization.
+Topics covered will include the exceptions to the residence requirements for spouses of U.S. citizens and members of the armed forces; representing clients with disabilities including requesting reasonable accommodations and filing disability waivers; the role of prosecutorial discretion in naturalization adjudications; applications for lawful permanent residents in removal proceedings; administrative appeals following N-400 denials; and a review of possible federal court remedies

 Course participants should plan to spend up to four hours per week on each of these courses.
 Participants may do the majority of that work on their own schedules – readings and exercises and the online discussion forum.
 Each course will include a required weekly webinar; all webinars are recorded and posted on the course website, so you may view the recording at your convenience if you are unable to attend the live webinar.